 Amsterdam public transportation

-For a truly Dutch taxi twist, catch one of the many bicycle taxis around the city.
-The pedal powered taxis can carry up to two people and are actually cheaper than conventional taxi.
+For an alternative Dutch taxi, catch one of the many bicycle taxis around the city.
+The pedal-powered taxis can carry up to two people and are cheaper than conventional taxis.

 Rent a car in Amsterdam